radiohost-cloud/radiohost.cloud/README.md

 The application is built around a flexible architecture that supports two distinct operational modes:

 1.  **DEMO Mode (PWA):** Runs entirely in the browser, leveraging IndexedDB for all data and media storage.
 It's a full-featured, offline-first Progressive Web App ideal for single users, testing, or demonstrations.
 2.  **HOST Mode (Client-Server):** Connects to a dedicated Node.js backend server.
-This mode is designed for collaborative, multi-user environments, enabling a central shared media library, real-time playlist synchronization, and remote presenter capabilities.
+This mode is designed for collaborative, multi-user environments, enabling a central shared media library, real-time playlist synchronization, and a fully autonomous 24/7 playback engine.

 ## ✨ Key Features